hchyang/PSiTE/README.md

 by two dots (e.g. 'cell1..4,cell7' is equivalent to 'cell1,cell2,cell3,cell4,cell7').

+##### CNV length distribution file (--cnvl_dist)

+By default, phylovar simulates the CNVs whose length are get from an exponential distribution (check --cnv_length_beta in section 2.2.3).
+By this option, users can speficify a file, which conatins an empirical distribution of the length of simulated CNVs.
+An example of this input file is shown below:

+    #low high prob
+    10000 20000 0.2
+    20000 80000 0.6
+    80000 100000 0.2

+- **low**: The lower boundary of the bin (inclusive)
+- **high**: The upper boundary of the bin (exclusive)
+- **prob**: The probability of a simulated CNV with the length in the range of [low,high).

+Each record is about a bin.
+In each bin the length of CNVs follows uniform distribution.
+And the sum of the probability of all bins should be 1.
+This CNV length setting will override other settings of CNVs' length (i.e. cnv_length_beta and cnv_length_max settings in command line or in the configuration file).

 #### 2.2.2 Output files

 Module phylovar can output multiple files to facilitate benchmarking of methods